 Christopher Lesnett was born Dec.
-6, 1797 in western Pennsylvania to Frederick and Isabel Lesnett.
+6, 1797, in western Pennsylvania to Frederick and Isabel Lesnett.
 (1)

-Nancy Jane, born about 1826.
-Married a Brown.
+Margaret Lesnett, born about 1826.
+Married Jeremiah Majors.

-Dell W., born March 18, 1831.
+Dell W. Lesnett, born March 18, 1831.

-Robert C., born about 1836.
+Robert C. Lesnett, born about May 1836.

-Christy Lesnet appears on the tax rolls for Perry Township, Beaver County, in 1846 to 1848.
+Christy Lesnet appears on the tax rolls for Perry Township, Beaver County, from 1846 to 1848.
 (5)

 In the 1860 Census, Chris.
 Listnett, is listed as a farmer in Franklin Township, Beaver County.
 He owned real estate valued at $5,500 and personal property $700.
 His household contained his wife Margt. and Mary, age 21.